lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/04a_MaxEnt_match_obs.md

     libraries</a>
   - <a href="#setting-up-notebook" id="toc-setting-up-notebook">Setting up
     notebook</a>
+  - <a
+    href="#loading-environmental-data-from-access-om2-01-and-setting-up-variables"
+    id="toc-loading-environmental-data-from-access-om2-01-and-setting-up-variables">Loading
+    environmental data from ACCESS-OM2-01 and setting up variables</a>
+    - <a href="#splitting-data-into-testing-and-training"
+      id="toc-splitting-data-into-testing-and-training">Splitting data into
+      testing and training</a>
   - <a href="#loading-mean-environmental-conditions-from-access-om2-01"
     id="toc-loading-mean-environmental-conditions-from-access-om2-01">Loading
     mean environmental conditions from ACCESS-OM2-01</a>
   - <a href="#loading-layers-for-plotting"
     id="toc-loading-layers-for-plotting">Loading layers for plotting</a>
-  - <a
-    href="#loading-environmental-data-from-access-om2-01-and-setting-up-variables"
-    id="toc-loading-environmental-data-from-access-om2-01-and-setting-up-variables">Loading
-    environmental data from ACCESS-OM2-01 and setting up variables</a>
-    - <a href="#environmental-variables-matching-observations"
-      id="toc-environmental-variables-matching-observations">Environmental
-      variables matching observations</a>
   - <a href="#modelling-and-tuning-initial-model"
     id="toc-modelling-and-tuning-initial-model">Modelling and tuning initial
     model</a>